 Area of Study

-Film, Television, and Media major (screenwriting sub-major) with a double minor in creative writing and peace and social justice
+Film, Television, and Media major (screenwriting sub-major) with a minor in creative writing

 What is your Outreach Why?